thiago4go/dapr-workshop/docs/challenge-1/python.md

     value: ""
 ```

-This is a component definition file named `pizzastatestore`.
-In the _spec_ definition, note that the type of the component is `state.redis` and the metadata contains host and password information for the Redis instance that was deployed as a container during Dapr's initialization process.
+This is a Dapr Component specification file named `pizzastatestore`.
+In the _spec_ definition, note that the type of the component is `state.redis` and the metadata contains host and password information for the local Redis instance that was deployed as a container during Dapr's initialization process.

-## Installing the dependencies
+## Install dependencies

-Now navigate to the `/pizza-store` folder and run the command below to install the dependencies:
+Now navigate to the `/pizza-store` directory.
+This folder contains all the files you need for your first service.
+Before beginning to code, install the Dapr dependencies by running the following in a new terminal window:

 ```bash
 pip install -r requirements.txt
 ```

-## Creating the service
+## Create the service

 Open `/pizza-store/app.py`.
 Notice the two import lines, let's add a couple more libraries there: